 \section{Epochs and transitions periods}

-In this section, we examine how the modifications of equation (\ref{rhoDotTot}) as result of restrictions that characterise the different epochs.
-The dynamics of the transitions between these epochs is the goal of our analysis.
-Physical interpretations of the results will be of interest, given the role played by energy densities in the definition of the deceleration parameter and the evolution of the Hubble parameter traditionally given by
+In this section, we examine the modifications of equation (\ref{rhoDotTot}) as a result of restrictions that characterise the different epochs.
+As already stated, the dynamics of the transitions between these epochs is the goal of our analysis.
+Physical interpretations of the results will be of interest, given the role played by energy densities in the definition of the deceleration parameter, $q$, and the evolution of the Hubble parameter, $H$, traditionally given by

 respectively and where $i=r, m, DM, DDE, NDE$.
 We approach this by looking at the fractional composition of the total energy density.
 Until now the deceleration parameter is treated as a constant that can be evaluated by specifying the the values of the parameters in given epochs.
-As we will see below, our interest in the transition period will allow for deceleration parameter to be treated as function of cosmic time i.e. $q=q(t)$.
-This is follows from equation (\ref{eqratio00}).
-At face value, this may look counterintuitive until on considers that the fractional constituent change with time.
-In particular, the solution to evolution equation of the Hubble parameter takes the form
+As we will see below, our interest in the transition period will allow the deceleration parameter to be treated as a function of cosmic time i.e. $q=q(t)$.
+This follows from equation (\ref{eqratio00}).
+At face value, this may look counter-intuitive until one considers that the fractional constituent changes with the passage of cosmic time.
+In particular, the solution to the evolution equation of the Hubble parameter takes the form

 where $\chi(t)=-\int_{1}^{t} (q(\xi)+1) d\xi$ and where $C$ is a constant of integration.
 It is important to note that the time dependency is on the fractional part i.e. $\Omega_{i}=\Omega_{i}(t)$) and not the equation of state $\omega_{i}$.
-In general, equations (\ref{eqratio0}) and (\ref{rhoDotTot}) yield; for which one can define an effective equation of state for the total mass-energy density.
-This takes the following form, The last line is the result of equation (\ref{rho1}).
+In general, equations (\ref{eqratio00}) and (\ref{rhoDotTot}) yield; for which one can define an effective equation of state for the total mass-energy density.
+This takes the following form, where the last line comes from equation (\ref{rho1}).
 It is clear from equation (\ref{eqratio00}) that although the equation of states for $DM$ and $DDE$ do not vary, $\dot{\omega}_{eff}\neq 0$.
-Equations (\ref{evTot}) and (\ref{weff}) form the basis of the investigation in the rest of the paper.
-We note that taking replacing the scale factor in equation (\ref{rho1}) its redshift equivalent then finding the natural log of both sides of the resulting equation, using integration by parts to integrate the integral part and fining dividing through by $\ln(1+z)$ yields
+Equations (\ref{evTot}) and (\ref{weff}) form the basis of the investigation in the rest of the chapter.
+We note that replacing the scale factor in equation (\ref{rho1}) its redshift equivalent then finding the natural log of both sides of the resulting equation, using integration by parts to integrate the integral part and finally dividing through by $\ln(1+z)$ yields